r-hannuschka/ngx-fileupload/docs/validation.md

 ### implement

-use __fileupload component__ which is just a wrapper arround the file upload and provides a build in view for fileupload:
+use [Fileupload Component](src/lib/ngx-fileupload/components/ngx-fileupload.component.ts) which is just a wrapper arround the file upload and provides a build in view for fileupload:

 ```html
 <ngx-fileupload [url]="url" [validator]="validator"></ngx-fileupload>
 ```

-or use __fileupload directive__ if u want to use a customized view
+or use [Fileupload Directive](../src/lib/ngx-fileupload/directives/ngx-fileuplad.ts) if we handle a customized view

 ```html
 <div [ngxFileUpload]="url" [validator]="validator" >